How to Avoid Dumping Syndrome in Los Angeles, CA | HLB

-But you might be surprised to find that dumping syndrome is a complication commonly associated with some forms of bariatric surgery.
+However, you might be surprised that dumping syndrome is a complication commonly associated with some forms of bariatric surgery.

 As a bariatric surgery patient, you should do all you can to avoid dumping syndrome, which can be extremely uncomfortable.

-Keep reading to learn more about this annoying ailment, and how to avoid it while you continue along on your successful weight loss journey.
+Please keep reading to learn more about this annoying ailment and how to avoid it while continuing your successful weight loss journey.

 What is Dumping Syndrome?

-Dumping syndrome happens when the contents of the stomach empty too rapidly into the intestine.
+Dumping syndrome happens when the stomach contents empty too rapidly into the intestine.

 The medical condition is also referred to as rapid gastric emptying.